Guidelines For Walk Leaders

 5. Details of the walk (and photographs) can be advertised on the Club's Google Group.

 6. Make sure a contact person and the Walks Secretary is aware of the route you are taking and the expected return time.

 7. The leader should ensure that someone in the group has a map, compass, mobile phone, GPS and PLB.
 The PLB and walk details can be registered on the Australian Marine Safety Authority website.
 Leaders are encouraged to learn how to do this.

 8. Visitors must be approved by the leader and bring a signed temporary membership form to the walk (This a mandatory requirement for Bushwalking Australia).
-Originals or scanned copies must be sent to the Walks Recorder, Ross Gurney.
+Originals or scanned copies must be sent to the Walks Recorder, Derek Johnston.

 9. Organize transport and meeting points.

 10. Make sure you have each participant's mobile number and they have yours.

 11. If you wish to walk through private property, ensure you have the owner's permission.

 1. Know the experienced members and newer walkers in your group.
 Be aware who has first aid qualifications and who is carrying a mobile phone or PLB.

 2. Before the walk introduce the members and outline the walk.
 Explain the terrain, hazards and expected return time.